 - One year later: #UBCaccountable revives discourse on Galloway affair

 Galloway was first suspended from UBC in November 2015 for what the university called “serious allegations” related to an affair with a student as well as reports of sexual and professional misconduct.
-The university’s statement, penned by Steenkamp, called the situation an “irreparable breach” of trust, but did not elaborate.
+The university’s statement, attributed to Steenkamp, called the situation an “irreparable breach” of trust, but did not elaborate.

 Galloway was later fired in June 2016.
 In response to his termination, the UBC Faculty Association published a statement which took issue with what they called the “University Administration’s misleading public and private comments regarding Professor Galloway.”